-Nouveau Monde Drives Traceability for Critical Battery Materials, in Conjunction With Global Battery Alliance
+NOUVEAU MONDE DRIVES TRACEABILITY FOR CRITICAL BATTERY MATERIALS, IN CONJUNCTION WITH GLOBAL BATTERY ALLIANCE

 - Nouveau Monde has been selected as the pilot project to implement traceability of minerals for the mining and battery materials industries in Québec, Canada

-- The desire for traceability is a firm trend amongst consumers and will provide Nouveau Monde’s customers with a guarantee of transparency, sustainability, ethical and environmentally friendly sourcing
+- The desire for traceability is a firm trend amongst consumers and will provide Nouveau Monde's customers with a guarantee of transparency, sustainability, ethical and environmentaly friendly sourcing

 - Nouveau Monde believes this first mover advantage is a unique differentiator vis-à-vis its peers

-MONTREAL, Nov.
-18, 2020 (GLOBE NEWSWIRE) -- Québec Minister of Energy and Natural Resources Jonatan Julien kicked off yesterday the pilot project on battery materials traceability for which Nouveau Monde Graphite (“Nouveau Monde” or “the Company”) (TSXV: NOU; OTCQX: NMGRF; Frankfurt: NM9) has been selected as the sole and strategic battery material partner.
-Having an integrated business model, from mining operations to manufacturing of carbon-neutral anode battery materials, the Company is ideally positioned to drive the implementation of the Global Battery Alliance’s (“GBA”) Battery Passeport principles guaranteeing the traceability and sustainability of strategic minerals.
+MONTREAL, CANADA, November 18, 2020 - Québec Minister of Energy and Natural Resources Jonatan Julien kicked off yesterday the pilot project on battery materials traceability for which Nouveau Monde Graphite ("Nouveau Monde" or "the Company") (TSXV: NOU; OTCQX: NMGRF; Frankfurt: NM9) has been selected as the sole and strategic battery material partner.
+Having an integrated business model, from mining operations to manufacturing of carbon-neutral anode battery materials, the Company is ideally positioned to drive the implementation of the Global Battery Alliance's ("GBA") Battery Passeport principles guaranteeing the traceability and sustainability of strategic minerals.

 0 Kommentare